Asbestos Roof Encapsulation in Deddington | National Coating Specialists

 - Retail units on St. Leonards Place

-this means documented asbestos management plans, regular inspections, and remedial action where deterioration occurs.
-Encapsulation satisfies these duties by sealing asbestos fibres permanently.
+this means you need documented asbestos management plans, regular checks, and action if the material starts to break down.
+Encapsulation sorts out these duties by sealing those asbestos fibres for good.

 2. Where We Find Asbestos Cement Roofs Around Deddington

-- Agricultural: Grain stores, cattle shelters, and machinery barns across Deddington’s working farms
+- Agricultural: Grain stores, cattle shelters, and machinery barns on the working farms all over Deddington.

-- Commercial: Retail back-of-house areas and period office buildings near the market square
+- Commercial: Back-of-house areas for shops and older office blocks near the market square.

 3. How Encapsulation Works on Deddington Roofs

-Our polymer-based encapsulation system creates a breathable, weatherproof skin over existing asbestos cement sheets through:
+Our polymer-based encapsulation system puts a breathable, weatherproof skin right over your existing asbestos cement sheets.
+We do it by:

-- Sealing of broken edges using asbestos-rated mastics
+- Sealing any broken edges with mastics rated for asbestos.

 4. When Full Removal Becomes Necessary Near Deddington